 Conclusion – How to Bond An Above Ground Pool

 Water and electricity are a dangerous combination, installing a pool bonding wire helps mitigate the danger.
-Even if you have a temporary pool like an Intex pool, please take the time to install a proper dedicated GFI service and bond the pool and equipment.
+Even if you have a temporary pool like an Intex pool, please take the time to put in a proper dedicated GFI Plug/Outlet and bond the pool and equipment.
 I will be glad to answer questions in the comments below